 In between a schedule that would make most feel overwhelmed, Artist Replete was able to sit down with a very unique artist.
-We are using the word “artist” in a general form for this interview.
-This is because Won Kim aka ReviseCMW doesn’t stop creating.
-Won is a creator in various ways; from the menu at Kimski (as the Head Chef) to Djing weekly events, all while squeezing in time to paint when he can, the list goes on.
-Surprisingly, through it all he’s able to give each outlet full attention when the time calls.
+We are using the word "artist" in a general form for this interview.
+This is because Won Kim aka ReviseCMW just doesn't stop creating.
+From the menu at Kimski (as the Head Chef) to Djing weekly events, all while squeezing in time to paint when he can, the list goes on.
+Surprisingly, through it all he's able to give each outlet full attention when the time calls.

 As the years progressed, the tag ReviseCMW evolved into a cross between graffiti and abstract art.
 In an almost subconscious-like effort, the once labeled graffiti vandal began to be looked at differently.
 The consistent experimentation (note the name "revise") within his craft created an abstract painter.
 One who happens to favor the use of a spray paint can over a traditional brush.

 Absolutely thrilled the way this turned out for the Schwa team.
 I've been wanting to paint this space for years because of how special this place is.
 The people that worked here and the legacy it holds.
 I felt privileged that Chef Carlson trusted me on my vision for the dining room and I hope this enhances the already amazing experience there.

 "As I've gotten older, I've realized there is a cultural disconnect between creative fields.
 Some people will pay five hundred dollars for a dinner that lasts only a few hours.
 Yet, some of these same people are hesitant to spend that amount on artwork that would last a lifetime.
 Possibly even go up in value.
 I can only hope that both worlds learn to understand each other better as time goes on."